 We can 'talk the talk', and we can show you lots of great photos, but sometimes a short film clip taken during a trip can provide you with something a little different in terms of forming an impression.
 There's nothing quite like seeing moving images of the landscape, the guide, or surroundings to gain useful insight of what might be involved in one of our journeys.
 Here we have a few films which range from the guide or instructor talking about the trip, to a short clip of the terrain or of a 'moment' which occurred.
 We hope you enjoy this 'window' into our world in the mountains.
 If you create a film while on one of our trips and you would like to share it with a wider audience then please get in touch with us and we can feature it here.

-The Hallingdal Track at 138km is a stunning new trip from Tracks and Trails for winter 2019.
-Researching and skiing the route was a challenge as it soon became clear that no one else is offering this trip as a guided cross country adventure.
-However, as soon as we set off to ski the route it soon became clear that it is a brilliant journey in terrain that offers amazing views and mountain scenery.
+The Hallingdal Track at 138km is a stunning trip which was new in winter 2019.
+Researching and skiing the route was a challenge as it soon became clear that no one else was offering this trip as a guided cross country adventure.
+However, as soon as we set off it became clear that it was a brilliant journey in terrain that offers amazing views and mountain scenery.
+Our first two trips were fully booked and everyone agreed it was 'brilliant'.
 This film was provided by the local Tourist Office as a wonderful way of viewing the landscape along the route.
 It is a trip for 'advanced' nordic skiers, but even if you are 'advanced' we do not expect you to perform like the very talented Norwegian skiers who put together this film.
 Enjoy it, and don't worry we do not expect this level of skiing!

 A glorious morning on the Trans Jura Swiss when conditions really could not have been better.
 It is wonderful to cruise along on cross country skis and just take in the blue skies, crisp air, and the amazing views.
 This six day journey on skis is 154 km along the length of the Jura mountain range between Switzerland and France.
 On this trip we ski on the Swiss side of the frontier and it complements very nicely our Grand Traverse of the Jura which completes a point-to-point journey of 142 km on the French side.
 We often find that our guests choose to complete both versions of the trip as it is a great excuse to return to the Jura.